soggydelimeats/ai-legal-agent-team/README.md

   - **Legal Strategist**: Focuses on developing comprehensive legal strategies, providing actionable recommendations while considering both risks and opportunities.

   - **Team Lead**: Coordinates analysis between team members, ensures comprehensive responses, properly sourced recommendations, and references to specific document parts.
 Acts as an Agent Team coordinator for all three agents.

+  - **Legal Chat Assistant**: Interactive agent for follow-up discussions about the document and analysis.
+Can access document content, previous analysis, and search for additional information to answer specific questions.

 - **Document Analysis Types**
   - Contract Review - Done by Contract Analyst